FrankYang-17/RealUnify/README.md

 ## 📢 News
 - **[2025/09/29]** We are proud to introduce **RealUnify**, a comprehensive benchmark designed to evaluate bidirectional capability synergy. 🎉
-  - We aim to raise a key question through this: <strong>Do Unified Models Truly Benefit from Unification?</strong>💥
+  - We aim to raise a key question through RealUnify: <strong>Do Unified Models Truly Benefit from Unification?</strong>💥

 ## 📌 Introduction